lifeonlars/larsfarstad/README.md

 ### CSS

+CSS consists of some minimal custom CSS as well as parts of Bootstrap 4 (this can be customised depending on what you need)

-1. CSS is concatenated and minified into a single file `main.css` using [gulp-cssnano](https://github.com/ben-eb/gulp-cssnano)
+1. [gulp-cssnano](https://github.com/ben-eb/gulp-cssnano) minifies CSS into a single file `main.css`
-2.
+2. [gulp-uncss](https://github.com/ben-eb/gulp-uncss) is then used to remove any CSS that isn't used on the page
+3. [gulp-inline-source](https://github.com/fmal/gulp-inline-source) is then used to copy the contents of `main.css` into the head of the page replacing the link ref.

-Since this is just a single page the * In order to
+Since this is just a single page using inline-source adding the whole CSS to the head won't matter and eliminates the **Avoid render blocking CSS** warnings from Google PageSpeed Insights.

+### JS/Plugins

+* jQuery and jQuery easing
+* Mixitup for skills and folio listings
+* Bootstrap Scrollspy, Utils, Collapse
+* Tether

+### Google Fonts for custom fonts

+Google fonts is using a custom font loader to avoid render blocking warnings from Google Page Speed Insights

 ## Usage